 - Apartments, condos, and single family homes.

-- Center for outreach that will act as a training facility for professionals, school districts, and other specialists to learn various communication techniques and inclusion methods for supporting individuals on the autism spectrum and those with related disorders.
+- Center for outreach that will act as a training facility for professionals, school districts, and other specialists to learn various communication techniques and inclusion methods to support individuals on the autism spectrum and those with related disorders.

 High profile projects